 All children aged 3 - 4 years are currently entitled to 15 hours per week funded childcare over 38 weeks, or less hours per week over more weeks up to a maximum of 570 hours per year.
 This is known as the Universal entitlement.

 What is the 30 hours offer?

-The 30 hours of free childcare is known as the extended entitlement.
-It is an additional 570 hours per year for 3 and 4 year olds of working parents.
+The 30 hours of funded childcare is known as the extended entitlement.
+This is an additional 570 hours per year for 3 and 4 year old children of working parents.
 This means that eligible children can access up to 1140 hours of government funded childcare per year.

 Who is eligible?

 To qualify, each parent (or the sole parent in a single parent family) needs to:

 - earn, on average, a weekly minimum equivalent of 16 hours at National Minimum wage or National Living Wage;

 Self-employed parents or parents on zero hours contracts will be eligible if they meet the average earnings criteria.